kasper/phoenix/docs/docs/api/events.md

 - `mouseDidLeftDrag` triggered when the mouse did left drag
 - `mouseDidRightDrag` triggered when the mouse did right drag

+### 4.0.0+

+- `mouseDidOtherClick` triggered when the mouse did tertiary click
+- `mouseDidOtherDrag` triggered when the mouse did tertiary drag

 ## App

 All of the following app events receive the corresponding `App` instance as the first argument for the callback function.